-$$z_i = u_i \cdot u_i \cdot u_i + z_i \cdot \max(x_i - y_i, u_i - w_i)$$
+$$z_i = z_i + ceil(u_i/w_i) \cdot x_i + x_i \cdot y_i.$$

 We consider a Core i7 CPU with a Skylake microarchitecture.
 As seen in the lecture, it offers FMA instructions (as part of AVX2).
 Recall that we consider cost of the FMA instruction as two floating-point operations (an addition and a multiplication).
 Assume the bandwidths that are given in the additional material from the lecture: Abstracted Microarchitecture.
-Assume that no optimization is performed that simplifies floating-point arithmetic (i.e. -ffast-math flag is not used) and that the max function is translated to a maxsd instruction by the compiler.
+Assume that no optimization is performed that simplifies floating-point arithmetic (i.e. -ffast-math flag is not used) and that the ceil function is translated to a roundsd instruction by the compiler.
 Answer the following and justify your answers.